 Children between the ages of 8 and 16

-Colorado Law: Children between the ages of 8 and 16 must use a seatbelt or child restraint.
+Colorado Law: Children between the ages of 8 and 16 (through their 16th birthday) must use a seatbelt or child restraint.

-Remember that your children learn by watching their parents, this includes good driving habits.
+Remember that children learn by watching their parents, and this includes good driving habits.

 Which car seat or booster is right for my child?

 Make sure your car seat or booster is installed correctly to best protect your child.
-Safe Kids Denver Metro coalition affiliated agencies provide free car seat education and inspection throughout the Denver metro area where a certified technician can help with car seat installation.
-Find a car seat inspection station (pdf) near you.
+Several Safe Kids Denver Metro coalition affiliates provide free car seat education and inspection throughout the Denver metro area where a certified technician can help with with hands-on instruction and installation.
+Find a car seat inspection station near you.